 Ed also has significant experience advising clients on cryptocurrency issues, including:

-- Advising a large venture capital firm in connection with investments in simple agreements for future tokens (SAFTs).
+- Advising several large venture capital firms in connection with investments in simple agreements for future tokens (SAFTs).

-- Advising private fund sponsors on cryptocurrency fund structuring, custody, valuation and investment issues.
+- Advising private fund sponsors on cryptocurrency fund structuring, regulatory compliance, custody, valuation and investment issues.

-- Assisting a hedge fund in negotiating a cryptocurrency custody agreement.
+- Assisting institutional investors in negotiating cryptocurrency custody agreements.

 - Assisting several investment advisers in reviewing personal trading policies to account for employee investments in cryptocurrencies.